"...a time to gather stones together" - Ecclesiastes

 Finally, select-grade stones are sorted into weight categories.
 Other suppliers might gauge stones by length; I go by weight range, finding it more precise measure of actual stone mass, as depth and width can vary greatly between same-length stones.

-Entire operation -- minus short drive in 4-cylinder car -- is absurdly low-tech.
+Entire operation -- minus short drive in vehicle -- is absurdly low-tech.
 Powering self with foodprint of less resources-guzzling vegan diet, like to think it's reducing adverse impact on planet a nano-bit more -- though no doubt I'm unwittingly profligate in other ways.
 (Check out Dr. Will Tuttle's richly transcendent book The World Peace Diet with its yet-novel idea of holding compassion for every sentient being, not just select few.)

 strollin' on a creek bed